Indian MRCA competition: Aircraft shortlisted

 It was reported on 27 April 2011 that only Eurofighter Typhoon and Dassault Rafale made the cut to the shortlist.
 Eurofighter and Dassault have been told to keep their commercial bids open till 31 December 2011.
 The US ambassador in India, Timothy Roemer said that they were "deeply disappointed" by the news, but added that they were reviewing the documents received from the Government of India and were "respectful of the procurement process".
 He also said that the US looked forward to continuing to grow and develop their defence partnership with India.
 Officials from SAAB confirmed that the Gripen was not shortlisted but added that they were committed to the Indian market and continue their plans for growth and that they see large business opportunities in the aerospace, defence and security sectors in India.

-A US diplomatic cable leaked by WikiLeaks has brought forward the fact that US diplomats already held the view that Indian defense trade, in such important deals with the US, will be subject to scrutiny, owing to the US maintaining a favorable military partnership with Pakistan and due to the sanctions that the US imposed on India after the Pokhran-II nuclear tests.
+A leaked US diplomatic cable has brought forward the fact that US diplomats already held the view that Indian defense trade, in such important deals with the US, will be subject to scrutiny, owing to the US maintaining a favorable military partnership with Pakistan and due to the sanctions that the US imposed on India after the Pokhran-II nuclear tests.
 Timothy Roemer, the US ambassador to India, said in a 29 October 2009 cable to Michele Flournoy, a top Pentagon official then about to visit India that "Our ability to seize the opportunities presented by this newly improved environment is limited by the commonly held view that the US will not prove to be a reliable supplier of defense equipment".

 After entries from Lockheed Martin and Boeing were not short-listed, both companies requested a debrief to understand why their bids fell short in the technical evaluation.
 On 11 July 2011 representatives from Lockheed Martin and Boeing attended a government-to-government debriefing between Indian and US officials.
 The companies stated they accepted the IAF decision in releases.
 In late July 2011, the IAF said that the lowest bidder was to be determined in the "next five to six weeks".

 On 9 October 2011, despite reports that a winner would be announced in October 2011, Air Chief Marshal Norman Anil Kumar Browne stated that India is first approving the finalists' industrial offset offers, and allowing each time to make a final bid.
 A total cost based on life-cycle cost, purchase cost, and technology transfer value for each competitor will be calculated.
 The two competing financial bids were formally opened on 4 November 2011.

 French newspaper La Tribune reported on 12 January that the Eurofighter consortium seems to have submitted the lower bid.